elgopher/yala/README.md

 ### Why context.Context is a parameter?

-`context.Context` can very useful in transiting request-scoped tags or logger. logger.Adapter implementation might use them making possible to log messages instrumented with tags.
+`context.Context` can very useful in transiting request-scoped tags or even entire logger. logger.Adapter implementation might use them making possible to log messages instrumented with tags.
+Thanks to that your library can trully participate in the incoming request.

 ### Why global state?